-2010 2011 2012 2013 2014 2015

-Manpower 116,53 19,40 120,32 20,17 1,87 22,38

-Works 108,21 11,28 113,01 12,76 4,63 14,82
+2010 2011 2012 2013 2014 2015 Manpower 116,53 119,40 120,32 2 120,17 121,87 122,38 Works 108,21 1 111,28 113,01 112,76 114,63 114,82 11 0.00 0.40 704 7 11 704 7 50

-Unemployed 8,32 8,12 7,31 7,41 7,24 7,56

 Data from BPS (2016) shows that the trend is the amount of force (workers) working in Indonesia in 2010-2015 has increased the price fluctuates.
-In 2011-2012, total employment to increase, but in 2013 number has decreased. the Furthermore, in 2014-2015 the number of workforce again showed an increase.
+In 2011-2012, total employment to increase, but in 2013 the number has decreased.
+Furthermore, in 2014-2015 the number of workforce again showed an increase.
 The assumption is, the more the labor force working more productively and may be the better the quality of a nation.
-It is inversely proportional to the data of unemployment. as more and more force is unemployed, the more unproductive and quality of a nation tend to be less good or decreased.
+It is inversely proportional to the data of unemployment, as more and more force is unemployed, the more unproductive and quality of a nation tend to be less good or decreased.
 Similarly, these assumptions may apply to the labor force in Indonesia, both working and unemployed, as the data will be presented below.

 Based on data obtained indicates that, in 2010 to 2015, the unemployment rate of the labor force in Indonesia showed an increasing trend fluctuates.
 In 2011, an increase from the previous year, but in 2012 and 2014 decreased compared to the previous year.
-And in 2015 experienced increase an in unemployment.
+And in 2015 experienced an increase in unemployment.
 Information from Indonesia Investments (2016) states that one of the characteristics of Indonesia is quite high unemployment faced by young workers aged 15 to 24 years, much higher than the average rate of unemployment nationally.
 Students who had graduated from university and vocational and secondary school students are having trouble finding a job in the national labor market.
 Almost half of the total workforce in Indonesia only has a primary school diploma.
 The higher the education the lower the labor force participation in Indonesia.
-Nevertheless, in recent years seen a change in the trend: the share of higher education diploma holders getting bigger, and the share of basic education diploma holders diminishing (Indonesia Investment.
-2016).
+Nevertheless, in recent years seen a change in the trend: the share of higher education diploma holders getting bigger, and the share of basic education

-Basically, the problem unemployment can be traced, among other things, of the government's efforts in the early New Order to fight against ignorance and illiteracy through education programs, both formal and informal.
-Formally, at ground level can be seen basic education program of six (6) years by way of the development of Presidential Instruction Elementary School Instruction) on a large scale in various corners of the country are now followed by Indonesia and compulsory education of nine (9) years.
-Meanwhile, informally, the government also organized education forum through group study (Chase), either Packet A, B, or C. The program managed to reduce drastically the number of people who are illiterate.
+Basically, the problem of unemployment can be traced, among other things, of the government's efforts in the early New Order to fight against ignorance and illiteracy through education programs, both formal and informal.
+Formally, at ground level can be seen basic education program of six (6) years by way of the development of Presidential Instruction Elementary School (SD Instruction) on a large scale in various corners of the country are now followed by Indonesia and compulsory education of nine (9) vears.
+Meanwhile, informally, government also organized education forum through group study (Chase), either Packet A, B, or C. The program managed to reduce drastically the number of people who are illiterate.
 Its success not only at the primary level, but also followed by success at the level of higher education.
-In fact, the reality is rather striking is the increasingly large number of scholars public produced by and private universities.
-The number of graduates is not accompanied by the large amount of demand for labor at the undergraduate level, so as to create an undergraduate unemployment.
+In fact, the reality is rather striking is the increasingly large number of scholars produced public and private universities. number of graduates is not accompanied by the large amount of demand for labor at the undergraduate level, so as to create an undergraduate unemployment.